-Founding and Early History
+Founding and Early History of the Order

-Early Challenges and Consolidation
+Early Challenges and the Crisis of Alarcos

-The early years of the order were fraught with danger.
 The Almohad Caliphate, a formidable Berber dynasty ruling much of Islamic Iberia, launched repeated offensives aimed at shattering Christian resistance.
-The Knights of Calatrava, however, proved resilient.
-Under the leadership of masters like Martín Pérez de Siones, they fortified their holdings and expanded their presence in the Mancha region.
-By the late 12th century, the order controlled a network of castles—including Alarcos, Dueñas, and Zorita—that formed a defensive belt protecting Toledo and the central plateau.
+Under early masters like Martín Pérez de Siones, the Knights of Calatrava fortified their holdings and expanded into the Mancha region.
+By the late 12th century, they controlled a network of castles—including Alarcos, Dueñas, and Zorita—that formed a defensive belt protecting Toledo and the central plateau.
+Yet the Battle of Alarcos in 1195 brought disaster.
+King Alfonso VIII of Castile, supported by knights from Calatrava and other orders, suffered a crushing defeat at the hands of the Almohads.
+The order lost many men and was forced to abandon Calatrava la Vieja.
+For a time, its very existence hung in the balance.

 Military Role in the Reconquista